 Here are a few tablets just for kids.

-When it comes to support for your classroom children’s tablet, many online resources that offer assistance if you need tech support for a tablet.
+There are many online resources that offer assistance if you need tech support for a tablet.
 If it has a help app, you may want to try using this.
 You may also be able to access a tutorial or guide app to help with some of its functionality.

 Whether it’s a LeapFrog, Amazon, or Lenovo device, the manufacturer may offer online support, an FAQ, or customer service contact information.

 Too much screen time can frustrate any parent!
 Fortunately, there are many benefits to learning with a children’s tablet inside and outside the classroom.
 Just make sure the parental controls are in place and you've talked about healthy media boundaries!
 If you're considering one, talk it over with family on FamilyApp.
 Whatever the case, there are plenty of educational benefits out there to make tablet time worthwhile.

 What are your thoughts on kids and learning tablets?
 Do you have a favorite?
 Or do you tend to avoid these types of devices?